sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## (Optional) Extract from your own documents

-To extract data from your own documents, first check if they're on Sensible's list of out-of-the-box [supported document types](doc:excel-quickstart).
+To extract data from your documents, first check if they're on Sensible's list of out-of-the-box [supported document types](doc:excel-quickstart).
 If not, configure your custom extractions by using the interactive [tutorial](https://app.sensible.so/tutorial/) or taking the following steps:

 1. To exit the Sensible Instruct editor, click **Sensible** in the upper left corner.
 2. Click the **Document types** tab.
 Create a new document type, then click the type you created to edit it.